forrestjgq/lsp/thread/pwpt/pthread5.md

     pthread_key_t key, const void *value);
 void *pthread_getspecific (pthread_key_t key);
 ```
-You can use the **pthread\_getspecific** function to determine the thread's current value for a key, or pthread_setspecific to change the current value.
+You can use the `pthread_getspecific` function to determine the thread's current value for a key, or `pthread_setspecific` to change the current value.
 Take a look at Section 7.3.1 for ideas on using thread-specific data to adapt old libraries that rely on static data to be thread-safe.

 > A thread-specific data value of null means something special to Pthreads-do not set a thread-specific data value of null unless you really mean it,

 The initial value for any new key (in all threads) is null.
-Also, Pthreads sets the thread-specific data value for a key to null before calling that key's destructor (passing the previous value of the key) when a thread terminates.(see **Hint** below) If your thread-specific data value is the address of heap storage, for example, and you want to free that storage in your destructor, you must use the argument passed to the destructor rather than calling **pthread\_getspecific**.
+Also, Pthreads sets the thread-specific data value for a key to null before calling that key's destructor (passing the previous value of the key) when a thread terminates.(see **Hint** below) If your thread-specific data value is the address of heap storage, for example, and you want to free that storage in your destructor, you must use the argument passed to the destructor rather than calling `pthread_getspecific`.

 > **Hint**:
 > "That is, unfortunately, not what the standard says.
 This is one of the problems with formal standards-they say what they say, not what they were intended to say.
 Somehow, an error crept in, and the sentence specifying that "the implementation clears the thread-specific data value before calling the destructor" was deleted.
 Nobody noticed, and the standard was approved with the error.
-So the standard says (by omission) that if you want to write a portable application using thread-specific data, that will not hang on thread termination, you must call pthread_setspecific within your destructor function to change the value to null.
+So the standard says (by omission) that if you want to write a portable application using thread-specific data, that will not hang on thread termination, you must call `pthread_setspecific` within your destructor function to change the value to null.
 This would be silly, and any serious implementation of Pthreads will violate the standard in this respect.
 Of course, the standard will be fixed, probably by the 1003.
 In amendment (assorted corrections to 1003.1c-1995), but that will take a while.

 Pthreads will not call the destructor for a thread-specific data key if the terminating thread has a value of NULL for that key. null is special, meaning "this key has no value."
-If you ever use pthread_setspecific to set the value of a thread- specific data key to null, you need to remember that you are not setting the value null, but rather stating that the key no longer has a value in the current thread.
+If you ever use `pthread_setspecific` to set the value of a thread-specific data key to null, you need to remember that you are not setting the value null, but rather stating that the key no longer has a value in the current thread.

 > Destructor functions are called only when the thread terminates, not when the value of a thread-specific data key is changed.